I specialise in teaching dyslexic and dyscalculic pupils who are finding it difficult to progress in a class situation.

 - Which qualifications do you prepare your students for?

-Many parents come to me when their children are nearing the end of their time at primary school as they are aware that once they are at secondary school, children have less time to spend on the basics of literacy.
+Many parents come to me when their children are nearing the end of their time at primary school as they are aware that once they are at secondary school, children have less time to spend on the basics of literacy and numeracy.
 If the foundations of literacy are not securely in place by then, pupils will find it very difficult to work and progress in other subject areas.
 I encourage parents to start tuition with me earlier, by Year 3 or 4 if possible, and not to wait until Year 6.

 If children demonstrate a lack of understanding in maths then it is important to start tutoring them as early as possible, ideally by Year 2.